SiaFoundation/app-sia-x/README.md

 - An attacker could display a different public key on the computer than the one that appears on the device, making it difficult (likely impossible) to spend the coins later.
-This attack will remain viable until the Sia app is updated to display the public key on the device screen.
+Pass the `--pubkey` flag to `getPublicKey.py` to make the device display the public key instead of the address.

 - An attacker could secretly send a different key index to the device than the one you specified, making it difficult (likely impossible) to spend the